Product Data Sheet

 Full cure: 48 hours

 AIR-SHIELD LSR is not designed to perform as a permanently exposed membrane.
 Maximum UV exposure period for membrane is four months.
 Keep containers tightly sealed.
 KEEP FROM FREEZING.
-Do not apply AIR-SHIELD LSR if rainfall is forecast within 12 hours.
-Do not apply AIR-SHIELD LSR when air, material, and surface temperatures are expected to fall below 32º F (0º C) within 24 hours of completed application.
+Do not apply AIR-SHIELD LSR if rainfall or snow is forecast within 12 hours.

 Please contact W. R. MEADOWS for specific details and/or data not outlined in this literature.
 Technical assistance, from design to product application, is available upon request.